sandybradley/Coinbase-Balancer/README.md

-# Binance-Balancer - create your own ETF
+# Coinbase-Balancer - create your own ETF
-Portfolio re-balancer for binance.
+Portfolio re-balancer for coinbase.
 Herein I provide a script to automate digital asset portfolio re-balance at user specified intervals (defaults to every hour).
 Note this is long only spot portfolio.

 # Why diversify ?